aschuerch/Microbial-Genomics-2018/_episodes/10-sequence-assembly.md

 - "k-mers are short fragments of DNA of length k"
 ---

 Sequence assembly means the alignment and merging of reads in order to reconstruct the original sequence.
-We will talk about sequence assembly in a separate [lecture](../data/lectureAssembly.pdf).
-The assembly of a genome from short sequencing reads will talk a while - up to several hours per genome.
+We will talk about sequence assembly in a separate [lecture](https://www.dropbox.com/s/89x5wrdzigegr6q/Assembly%20introduction%202018.pptx?dl=0).
+The assembly of a genome from short sequencing reads will take a while - up to several hours per genome.
 We will therefore run this process overnight in the background.

 To this end we will again start a screen session.
 It will allow us to run our entire shell and keep that process running even if we disconnect.